bgbennyboy/USB-Disk-Ejector/README.md

 **It is simple.** The program is designed to be easy to use and its advanced options are hidden so that they dont get in the way.

 **It is portable.** It can be stored and used on a removable device like a pen drive.
 It can even eject the disk that it is running from.
-It doesnt require administrator rights and doesnt need installing.
+It doesn't require administrator rights and doesnt need installing.

 **It is flexible.** There are many features that can be customised such as hotkeys, positioning, notifications and post-eject actions.